ryandhasgit/Comedy/Headlines/Headlines_9D-25.md

 biblical allusions made cool
 made modern
+a magicians guide to biblical illusions
+A Magician's Gu#pitch
-a magicians guide to biblical illusions #candidate for my next biblical illusion i'm going to make jesus disappear
+for my next biblical illusion i'm going to make jesus disappear

 i'm dwayne the rock johnson and yes, i ahve a kidney stone